 The Power of Friendship: Powerful enough for Sora to break through CLU's reprogramming of Tron, despite this Tron not actually being the one that Sora knows (the Grid's Tron is the original; Sora befriended his copy in Space Paranoids).

-R-Rated Opening: while the games aren't strangers to Nightmare Fuel, this is the first title in the series that begins on a very bleak note - namely, Terra-Xehanort stabbing Braig (in a first-person perspective) with Master Xehanort's keyblade after having done the very same thing with Ansem The Wise's other apprentices.
+R-Rated Opening: while the games aren't strangers to darker stuff, this is the first title in the series that begins on a very bleak note - namely, Terra-Xehanort stabbing Braig (in a first-person perspective) with Master Xehanort's keyblade after having done the very same thing with Ansem The Wise's other apprentices.

 Randomly Drops: The Dream Eater components, which come in various types and are split into three ranks—"Figments", "Fancies", and "Fantasies".